StackExchange/stack-blog/_posts/2017-01-09-say-farewell-to-winter-bash-2016.md

 ![Don't Wanna Taco 'Bout It](https://i.stack.imgur.com/x92Wd.png)

-**Elementary** was the next secret hat awarded and this was handed out when users edited 5 questions that were posted more than a year ago.
+**Elementary** was the next secret hat awarded, and it was handed out when users edited 5 questions that were posted more than a year ago.
 A total of 466 users earned this hat 506 times, with [Kris Roofe](http://stackoverflow.com/users/6521116/kris-roofe) on [Stack Overflow](http://stackoverflow.com/) being the first.

 ![Elementary](https://i.stack.imgur.com/4bAyr.png)

 Two more secret hats, **6** (3,293 times to 3,193 users) and **8,243,721** (354 times to 338 users) were earned by commenting and then cleaning up after yourself.
 The first hat, [6 aka Bert](https://www.youtube.com/watch?v=nKfY6kapyBY), was earned if 6 posts were edited by the owner after you commented on them.
 The second hat, 8,243,721 aka Ernie, was awarded by deleting 6 comments from under posts (not your own) that were edited by their owners after you commented on them.
-These two hats worked hand in hand, if you commented on 6 posts, and the owner edited them, then you went back to delete the comments, you'd earn both hats.
-[Jaromanda X](http://stackoverflow.com/users/5053002/jaromanda-x) was the first to earn 6 on [Stack Overflow](http://stackoverflow.com/), and [TypoCube&trade;](http://dba.stackexchange.com/users/993/typocube%E1%B5%80%E1%B4%B9) was the first to earn 8,243,721 and did so on [Database Administrators](http://dba.stackexchange.com/).
+These two hats worked hand in hand, if you commented on 6 posts, and the owner edited them after your comment, then you went back to delete the comment, you'd earn both hats.
+[Jaromanda X](http://stackoverflow.com/users/5053002/jaromanda-x) was the first to earn 6 on [Stack Overflow](http://stackoverflow.com/), and [TypoCube&trade;](http://dba.stackexchange.com/users/993/typocube%E1%B5%80%E1%B4%B9) was the first to earn 8,243,721, and did so on [Database Administrators](http://dba.stackexchange.com/).

 ![Bert & Ernie](https://i.stack.imgur.com/kNH86.jpg)

 Also awarded on the opening day of Winter Bash was my personal favorite, **Blue In the Face**.
 Users earned this hat by talking so much you were blue in the face.
-In other words you got it by posting 10 comments that earned an upvote.
-It was first given out to [rmaddy](http://stackoverflow.com/users/1226963/rmaddy) on Stack Overflow](http://stackoverflow.com/) but was earned 2,660 times to 2,523 users.
+In other words, you got it by posting 10 comments that earned an upvote.
+It was first given out to [rmaddy](http://stackoverflow.com/users/1226963/rmaddy) on [Stack Overflow](http://stackoverflow.com/) but was earned 2,660 times by 2,523 users.
 It took a few days, but the community eventually guessed this trigger.

 ![Blue in the Face](https://i.stack.imgur.com/vch53.jpg)